 Poor Maintenance of the Vehicle

-Cars are delicate machines and should be treated as such.
-When they are abused and / or neglected, it can lead to harrowing accidents.
-Not properly monitoring tire pressure, failing to get regular checkups, and the like can all lead to serious accidents.
+When cars are abused or neglected, it can lead to harrowing accidents.
+Not monitoring tire pressure, failing to get regular checkups, and the like can all lead to severe accidents.

 Aggressive Driving / Road Rage

-Driving is not without its emotional distress.
-This, however, does not excuse drivers who fail to maintain their control.
-Aggressive driving can manifest into unsafe driving tactics, such as tailgating, excessive lane changes, and speeding.
+Driving is not without emotional distress, but that does not excuse drivers who fail to maintain their control.
+Aggressive driving can manifest in unsafe driving tactics, such as tailgating and speeding.

-When a driver gets behind the wheel while impaired, they do not have the cognitive function to be able to handle the rigors of the road.
-Drunk driving can cause them to become drowsy, have slowed reaction times and to lose focus.
+When drivers get behind the wheel impaired, they don't have the cognitive function to handle the road.
+Drunk driving can cause them to become drowsy, have slower reaction times, and more.

-When the state fails to take care of the highways, it can lead to unsafe driving conditions.
-Things such as ignored potholes, roads with limited visibility, and the failure to post proper traffic signs can all be contributing factors to serious collisions.
+When the state fails to take care of the highways, it can lead to hazardous driving conditions.
+Things such as ignored potholes and roads with limited visibility can contribute to severe collisions.

 In some cases, a driver can appear to be doing everything right and still be endangering every driver in the area.
 A driver who is talking on the phone and not paying attention to the road is cognitively distracted.
 A driver who is adjusting the radio is manually distracted.
 A driver who is trying to read a map is visually distracted.
 A driver who is texting while driving is all three.

-Some accidents can be attributed to the equipment of the vehicle itself, even if the driver did everything right.
-When tires are not aired properly, brakes give out, or steering locks up, the accident could be a result from the design or manufacturing the vehicle.
+Some accidents can be attributed to the vehicle's equipment, even if the driver did everything correct, such as when tires are not appropriately aired, brakes give out, or steering locks up.

 On long stretches of road, it is no surprise that some drivers are fatigued.
 While this is uncomfortable, it is also important to remember that it is dangerous.
 Tired drivers can nod off and can become serious hazards to those people who are around them.